 It is necessary to approach The Dutch Paradigm with an open mind to fully understand its ambitious claims and propositions.

-An attempt is made in this memo to describe The Dutch Paradigm in general terms and in a compact manner.
-Animations are used, which are also available on the website http://thedutchparadigm.org/
+This memo describes The Dutch Paradigm clearly and concisely.
+Animations are also available on the website http://thedutchparadigm.org/.

 THE BEGIN OF THE PHYSICAL UNIVERSE: THE BIG BANG

 Around 13.5 billion years ago, an event occurred that allowed human beings to make sense of the world around them and live a conscious life.
 This event is commonly referred to as the Big Bang.
-Scientists assume that an enormous amount of energy was either created or released from an unknown source during this event.
-Nevertheless, the source of this energy and the reason behind the Big Bang is a mystery that only esotericism attempts to explain.
+Scientists assume that an enormous amount of energy was either created or released from an unknown source during this occurrence.
+However, the origin of this energy and the reasons behind the Big Bang remain a mystery, one that has primarily been explored by esoteric traditions.

-Following the Big Bang, there was rapid inflation and expansion of the universe.
+After the Big Bang, the universe rapidly inflated and expanded.
 Despite being fundamental, the nature of space and time also remains an ontological mystery.

-In order to understand the logic of events, researchers must accept certain yet unproven postulates, such as the origin of sudden bursts of energy from a condensed spatial unity or a singularity.
+In understand the logic of events, researchers must accept certain yet unproven postulates, such as the origin of sudden bursts of energy from a condensed spatial unit or a singularity.

 According to the Dutch Paradigm, the Big Bang is believed to have originated from a singularity.

 Time needs to be taken into account to comprehend the release of energy.
-All events after the Big Bang became part of causal relationships, including a connection to the situation before the Big Bang event.
-Still, reflections that involve time do not have relevance to the pre-Big Bang status.
-Our perception of time is based on our ability to understand what we directly and indirectly observe.
-We use logical thinking to identify causality in what we perceive through our senses.
-We objectify our observations and process them scientifically to establish predictable relationships.
-Even so, there may be things that we cannot observe, which raises epistemological issues.
-Over time, the elementary particles and their interactions have been identified, and the present consensus is consolidated in the Standard Model of Elementary Particles and Interactions, as shown in Figure 1.
+All events after the Big Bang became part of causal relationships, including a connection to the situation before the Big Bang.
+Still, reflections that involve time do not have relevance to the conditions before the Big Bang occurred.
+Our perception of time is based on our ability to comprehend the observations we make, both directly and indirectly.
+We employ logical reasoning to identify causality in what we perceive through our senses.
+By objectifying our observations, we apply scientific methods to define predictable relationships.
+Even so, there may be phenomena beyond our observation, leading epistemological concerns.
+Over time, the elementary particles and their interactions have been identified, and the present consensus is encapsulated in the Standard Model of Elementary Particles and Interactions, as illustrated in Figure 1.

 Fig.1

 The Standard Model identifies elementary or fundamental particles, which are point particles by definition.
-These particles are considered elementary as they are not made up of other particles and are believed to have no internal structure.
-Although they do not have any spatial extension, they possess properties that can be sensed by our senses.
+These particles are considered elementary as they are not made up of other particles and are believed to lack any internal structure.
+Although they have no spatial extension, they possess properties that can be detected by our senses.

-In contrast to the prevailing belief, The Dutch Paradigm proposes that only two elementary particles were released during the Big Bang: photons and neutrinos.
-These particles are only discernible via their electromagnetic properties and manifestations.
+Contrary to popular belief, the Dutch Paradigm suggests that only two elementary particles were released during the Big Bang: photons and neutrinos.
+These particles can only be detected through their electromagnetic properties and manifestations.

 Each released particle is uniquely bound to electromagnetic manifestations and referred to as an entity.